OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/carousel.md

 <div class="info" markdown="1">

-**Note:** The Carousel Pattern is based on the Splide.js library (v3).
+The Carousel Pattern is based on the Splide.js library (v3).
 For more information about the Carousel’s behaviors and extensibility methods, see [Splide.js](https://splidejs.com/).

 </div>